muralco/mural-schema/README.md

 > Note: the special key/value `$strict: false` can be specified in object schemas to allow extra keys to be present in the input object.
 By default the input object cannot have any unknown key.

+Sometimes an object type has random key names but a specific known value for each key.
+This scenario can be modelled using the `$any` key name which matches any key in the object and asserts the value of _every_ key in the object.

 For example:
 ```js